Which city is cheaper, Porto or Helsinki?

 Visitors can fill many days exploring the museums and attractions around Porto.
 With such a long history, there are many landmarks and sights in the city.
 Popular attractions include the Clérigos Tower, Palácio da Bolsa, and Igreja de São Francisco.

 Many restaurants in Porto have been singled out for their culinary prowess.
 The area's cuisine combines the ocean setting with the agriculture of the surrounding area, so you'll enjoy both seafood dishes as well as fresh meats and vegetables.
 The area is also famous for its Port wines and red wines.
+There are plenty of cellar tours as well was waterfront seafood restaurants to choose from.

 There are many up and coming restaurants in the Helsinki area.
 Food in town is all about local flavors and simple ingredients.
 The dishes let the flavor speak for itself without fancy cooking techniques or complex flavor combinations.
 Many of the restaurants are locally sourced with traditional ingredients.
 You'll find a lot of seafood, herring, grilled sausages, pancakes, and desserts.

-With a handful of venues, visitors can find a fairly lively vibe in Helsinki.
+Helsinki has an active nightlife scene for those who seek it out.
 The nightlife scene is at its best on weekends when the city center comes to life with parties, dance clubs, and student activities.
 Many of the best clubs and bars are concentrated in the city center.
 Weekends are a bit calmer and things quiet down a lot.

 Because of its large number of kid-friendly activities, Helsinki is very family-friendly.
 The coastal setting offers many activities that kids and adults alike will enjoy.
 This capital city has a calm atmosphere with plenty of parkland to explore.
 The shoreline is dotted by islands where you'll also find a zoo and a fort.
 Kids will also enjoy exploring the islands by boat.